019GaryChen/PLCTraffic-Light-Control-of-my-course-project/README.md

 Because it's a pure one without my name.

 Tips: You should download TIA first as the whole project is made of it.
 Simulate the code and HMI simultaneously.
-After that you will come cross what;s going to happen with this code.
+After that you will come cross what's going to happen with this code.